Building Permits / Zoning Certificates

 When is a Building Permit Required?

-A building permit is required for all new construction, addition, alterations, change of use, including decks, sheds, pools, signs, retaining walls, and solar energy systems in Caroline County.
+A building permit is required to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, or plumbing system.
+This includes but is not limited to new construction, additions, alterations, change of use, decks, sheds, pools, signs, retaining walls, and solar energy systems in the unincorporated areas of Caroline County.
 Building permits (and sometimes plans) are required to ensure that your repairs, additions, or alterations are done according to the County Codes and other applicable codes and regulations.
 You must secure a building permit before you start work on any building construction, alteration or repair.
 If you are unsure if a permit is required, contact the department.
 There are considerable fines and increased permit costs for construction without a permit.
 Additionally, it may be impossible to complete inspections required, particularly where a Certificate of Occupancy is needed, without deconstructing the structure in part or whole.

 All development activities on waterfront properties that may not require a building permit including such items as patios, driveways, small retaining walls, sheds under 200 square feet, etc., must be reviewed for adherence to the State Critical Area Laws.